 This way:

-Real Example: Bear Put Spread in a Down Market
+Real-World Bear Put Spread Example in a Declining Market

 Scenario: